osteel/dime/README.md

 #### Minting an NFT out of several other NFTs

 <details>
-<summary>Details</summary>
+<summary>Detail</summary>

 Some collections allow you to collect NFTs that you can then combine to mint a new NFT through a _forge_.
-In practice, that means exchanging several NFTs for another one in one transaction.
+In practice, that means exchanging several NFTs for another one in a single transaction.
 NFTs being unique, there is no easy way to report such a transaction as a single spreadsheet row.

 The way to do this in Dime is to split the transaction into as many transactions as there are NFTs involved in the creation of the new one.